 - Having a crystal clear idea of your aims in your PhD project is a crucial first step.
 This will enable you to decide which opportunities or activities make sense to incorporate, and which are outside of what you aim for.

 - Work out a project plan and share it not only with your thesis advisors, but with other colleagues or team members around you so they also know what you’re aiming for and can get a better idea how to cooperate with you in a meaningful way.
 Check out our blogpost #47: Plan your project – save your PhD! for instant help with your PhD planning.

 - Did you know that in our course ‘PhD Success Lab’, we take participants through all the steps of sharpening their project goals and setting up an agile project plan until hand-in date?
-If you want to hear more, sign up to our free webinar ‘The 4 secrets to a successful PhD!’
+If you want to hear more, sign up to our free webinar for PhD candidates

 4. Lack of progress